junxit/us-congress-bills-115/derived/amendments.md

 ### 21 U.S.C. § 379j-52

-> by striking “shall pay—” and all that follows through “application fees” and inserting “shall pay application fees”; and
+> by striking “shall pay—” and all that follows through “application fees” and inserting “shall pay application fees”.

 | | |
 |---|---|